 Vice Chancellor of Student Affairs

 Anthony Cruz, Ed.D., served as vice president of enrollment management and student affairs at Sinclair Community College in Dayton, Ohio.
 Prior to joining Sinclair Community College, Dr. Cruz held leadership roles at several community colleges and universities, including Cincinnati State Technical and Community College, Broward College, Kaplan University and Florida International University.
-A native of Chicago, Dr. Cruz grew up in Miami and has a doctorate in education from Florida International University, a master's in public administration from Florida State University and a bachelor of arts in political science from Florida International University.
+A native of Chicago, Dr. Cruz grew up in Miami and has a doctorate in education from Florida International University, a master's degree in public administration from Florida State University and a Bachelor of Arts in political science from Florida International University.

 Andrew Langrehr, Ph.D.